Zachary Esses Johnson, J.D., M.P.P., M.Sc.

 Background

 Before my doctoral work, I practiced tax and estate law at Legacy Tax + Trust Lawyers and articled at DLA Piper LLP, advising individual and business clients on tax strategies.
-I've also worked as a tax policy intern at the Tax Foundation, researching state and local tax structures across the United States.
+I've also worked as an intern at the Tax Foundation, researching state and local tax structures across the United States.

 I hold a J.D. from the University of British Columbia, an M.P.P. from the University of Southern California, and an M.Sc. in Behavioural Science from the London School of Economics.
 I'm currently completing my Ph.D. in Political Science, specializing in Comparative Political Economy, at the University of Virginia.